 - 6 Should you get braces with the NHS or private care?

 - 7 What does Invisalign cost in the UK compared to braces on the NHS?

 - 8 Conclusion

 Why get Invisalign aligners?

-The best part about these aligners is that they are removable, so eating and cleaning your teeth and device are much easier than with fixed braces.
+The best part about clear aligners is that they are removable, so eating and cleaning your teeth and device are much easier than with fixed braces.

-Appointments with your Invisalign doctor are face to face unlike many other brands of clear aligners, and you also have access to online monitoring via the app.
+Appointments with your Invisalign doctor are face-to-face, unlike some other brands of clear aligners, and you also have access to online monitoring via the app.